awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 # Getting Started with AWS App Mesh and Amazon ECS<a name="appmesh-getting-started"></a>

-AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that helps you monitor and control microservices\.
-App Mesh standardizes how your microservices communicate, giving you end\-to\-end visibility into and helping to ensure high\-availability for your applications\.
-App Mesh gives you consistent visibility and network traffic controls for every microservice in an application\.
+AWS App Mesh is a service mesh based on the [Envoy](https://www.envoyproxy.io/) proxy that helps you monitor and control services\.
+App Mesh standardizes how your services communicate, giving you end\-to\-end visibility into and helping to ensure high\-availability for your applications\.
+App Mesh gives you consistent visibility and network traffic controls for every service in an application\.
 For more information, see the [AWS App Mesh User Guide](https://docs.aws.amazon.com//app-mesh/latest/userguide/)\.

-This topic helps you use AWS App Mesh with an actual microservice application that is running on Amazon ECS\.
+This topic helps you use AWS App Mesh with an actual service that is running on Amazon ECS\.

 ## Scenario<a name="scenario"></a>